Why are you FLF’ing yourselves? Fiddle Leaf Figs and WHY They Look So Sad

 Struggling With Your Fiddle Leaf Fig?
 Here's Why

-See, here’s where knowing a little botany and understanding some light science comes in handy.
-Folks, FLFs are BIG ASS trees, and not only that they are what we consider fruit bearing trees (you know, figs?).
+That said, here’s where knowing a little botany and understanding some light science comes in handy.
+Folks, FLFs are BIG *SS trees, and not only that they are what we consider fruit bearing trees (you know, figs?).
 They are in the FIG and MULBERRY family, which should tell you something about the kind of light (ENERGY) these beasts really need.

-Not only are these trees getting exponentially more light outdoors (even in a dense rainforest type situation, and many FLFs will grow quite happily out in full sun) but they are also semi(hemi)epiphytic (which is why the root zone needs some drying between waterings ) and like warm humid environments to sustain that form of growth.
+Not only are these trees getting exponentially more light outdoors (even in a dense rainforest type situation, and many FLFs will grow quite happily out in full sun) but are also semi-epiphytic trees, which is why the root zone in containers needs good aeration and some drying between waterings, and like warm humid environments to sustain that form of growth.

-We stick them in our dark, cold, dry homes and then wonder why they always look so sickly.
+So what do we do?
+We stick them in our dark, cold, dry homes, pack the pots full of fine potting mix, and keep the pots wet all the time.... and then wonder why FLF's always look so sickly.

 NEWSFLASH: you don’t have what an FLF needs in your house.

-While FLFs might not like super hot direct sun coming through a window and hitting it’s leaves (very high PPFD), that doesn’t mean it doesn’t need a substantial DLI (daily light integral) - meaning the overall quantity of light it receives through the day - to thrive, rather than just barely survive.
+While FLFs that have been grown in commercial production for indoor use (under lower light levels), or have been inside in low light levels for a long time, can't immediately handle hot direct sun coming through a window and hitting it’s leaves (very high PPFD), that doesn’t mean the plants don't need a substantial DLI (daily light integral) - meaning the overall quantity of light it receives through the day - to thrive, rather than just barely survive.
+These plants may need longer exposure to the lower levels of indoor light to meet their requirements.

 1. You never have as much light in your house as you think you do.